us/english-please/README.md

 In the beautiful mornings most people be disappointed when they see too many Chinese repos on the github trendings.
 There are a limited number of trend repos and it is not possible to read close to half of them.
 That thing upset most developer and cost bad mornings.

-This script checks the trend repos and it will open a issue to the chinese language repos about the English translation.
+This script checks the trend repos and it will open a issue to the Chinese language repos about the English translation.

 _[issue_body.md](https://github.com/us/hey-dude/blob/master/issue_body.md) is a issue context._

 _[created_repo_issues.md](https://github.com/us/hey-dude/blob/master/created_repo_issues.md) contains opened repos issues._

+**Note :** If you see any Chinese repos, you can use `issue_body.md` context to open an issue to Chinese repos.

 We want to say just one thing: